 In 2016, we saw a number of new members of the Fitbit family.
 The first was the Blaze, an Apple Watch lookalike that puts fitness first.
 In the spring, Fitbit surprised us by releasing yet another device – the Alta.
 Both wearables are a big leap forward for Fitbit in terms of design, although in terms of functionality it is fair to say that the company is prettying up what it already has on offer.
 The trackers, however, show that Fitbit has learned enough about design to compete with more stylish rivals.

 The San Francisco outfit followed this up with the Charge 2 and Flex 2 activity trackers, both announced in August and released in September.
 Why change something that works?
 Again we saw a design refresh, with some added functionality.
 And for the Flex 2, water-resistance, a first for a Fitbit wearable.

 All in all, the company now offers ten different devices for tracking steps and calories.

 First released: September 2012

-The FitBit Zip can be worn in your pocket, on a belt or on a bra, as it is as discreet or as visible as you want it to be.
-This entry level tracker monitors steps, distance, calories burned and syncs everything to your computer or smartphones.
+Fitbit Zip can be worn in your pocket, on a belt or on a bra, as it is as discreet or as visible as you want it to be.
+This entry level fitness tracker monitors steps, distance, calories burned and syncs everything to your computer or smartphone.
 The wearable has a silicone clip and is rain, splash and sweat-proof.
 The battery doesn’t require charging and will last up to six months.

 The mobile app remains a well-designed, easy to navigate tool for looking at your data, monitoring your fitness progress, and also tracking your food intake and water consumption.
 Any metric can be tapped to show historical data, and weekly totals.
 If you are only after a simple pedometer, this is the one to go for.